This program qualifies for up to $8,000 in tuition assistance.

 - Ingalls Memorial Hospital, Harvey

-- Little Company of Mary Hospital, Evergreen Park
+- OSF Little Company of Mary Hospital, Evergreen Park

 - Northwestern Memorial Hospital, Chicago